 The DPRK's policy of juche, its suspicion of foreign countries, and the collapse of its industrial production, has resulted in a minimal level of commercial relations with other nations in the world.
 This trade has been rising in recent years, although much of this increase can be attributed to investments by South Korea and China in DPRK mining and manufacturing.
-As shown in Table 1, in 2006 North Korea exported \$2,356 million in merchandise exports (up from \$1,630 million in 2005) while importing \$3,723 million (up slightly from \$3,667 million in 2005) for a merchandise trade deficit of \$1,367 million.
-For 2007, most data are not yet available, but both exports to and imports from China and South Korea have risen.
+As shown in Table 1, in 2007 North Korea exported an estimated \$1,854 million in merchandise (down from \$2,048 million in 2006) while importing \$3,242 million (up from \$2,962 million in 2006) for a merchandise trade deficit of \$1,388 million.
+In recent years, North Korea's exports to and imports from China and South Korea have risen.
+South Korea and China account for 73% of North Korean exports and 75% of North Korean imports.
+Economic sanctions imposed by Japan have reduced that bilateral trade to almost nothing.